TheHive-Project/CortexDocs/analyzer_requirements.md

 You need to define the thresholds above which the analyzed observable should be marked as `suspicious` or `malicious`.

 ### Talos Reputation
-Query [Cisco Talos Intelligence](https://talosintelligence.com/) to check spam reputation against an IP.
+This analyzer lets you determine whether an IP address has been reported as a threat on [Cisco Talos Intelligence](https://talosintelligence.com/) service.
+No special access to is required to run the analyzer.

 This analyzer comes in only one flavor.